paride/seiscomp-2.1-phenix/README.md

 This version has been modified to allow its compilation on modern GNU/Linux systems.
 For a list of the changes check the git log.

-The upstream source code is available publicly distributed GFZ and available at:
+The upstream source code is publicly distributed by GFZ and available at:

 [ftp://ftp.gfz-potsdam.de/home/st/GEOFON/software/SeisComP/2.5/](ftp://ftp.gfz-potsdam.de/home/st/GEOFON/software/SeisComP/)